Pehchaan (2022 TV series)

 Pehchaan is a 2022 Pakistani television series produced by Momina Duraid for Hum TV, written by Rubina Kabir Khan and directed by Asad Jabal.
 It focuses on women's role in building and maintaining a relation and the identity crisis they may come to face.
 It originally aired from 9 June 2022 to 2 September 2022.

-The plot revolves around Sharmeen (AKA Kukki) who wishes to divorce from her husband and doesn't tell the reason to anybody.
-The series features Hiba Bukhari, Syed Jibran, Mirza Zain Baig, Nadia Khan and Eshal Fayyaz as leading roles.
+The plot revolves around Sharmeen (AKA Kukki) who wants to get divorce from her husband and doesn't tell anyone the reason for that.
+The series features Hiba Bukhari, Syed Jibran, Mirza Zain Baig, Nadia Khan and Eshal Fayyaz in leading roles.
 The series is set in Istanbul, Turkey and Karachi, Pakistan.